Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Why ?

-Sometimes you get pissed.
+Sometimes, as a player, you get pissed.
 I mean really.

 Sengoku 2 is one of my prefered video game.
 It's nervous, it's creepy, it's violent.
 But it's fucking **CENSORED**.
 The issue is that I could deal with that in my life until I heard the existence of a red blood hack.
 That’s a pretty good idea, I thought to myself.
 Let’s download the ROM and have fun!